linainsaf/Dual-Attention-Guided-Gaze-Target-Detection-in-the-Wild/README.md

 - Head crops images for GazeFollow dataset
 - Eyes retrieval using different checks.
 - Headpose model training using transfer learning.
-- 3D gaze estimation MLP training
+- 3D gaze estimation MLP training.
 - Combine depth estimation network with 3D gaze estimation to built depth rebasing and Fild of vision FOV.
 - Heat-map Regression head model : regression of the target's position in the frame.
 - Binary classification Head to classify whether the target is inside or outside the fram.